ALRW/dayAsADev/courseSections/section11.md

 1. When we click on the *Prototypes* tab we want it to become active.
 2. When we click on the *Prototypes* tab we want to see the *prototypes* section content.
-3. When we click on the *Prototypes* tab we want the *About* tab to loose its active status.
+3. When we click on the *Prototypes* tab we want the *About* tab to lose its active status.
 4. When we click on the *Prototypes* tab we want the *about* section to be hidden.

 Brilliant now that we have our sequence of events to code let's write that out in Javascript.
 In your `app.js` add the following: